canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 You can see in the **docker ps** call that the ports I assigned in the **docker run** call are being mapped as intended.

 ## Verify Flask App is Running
 With the Docker container running,I need to verify that the Flask app is running.
 Cloud9 now offers a very useful tool for this.
-Just click **Preview** at the top of the screen, then select "Preview From Running Application".
+Just click **Preview** followed by **Preview From Running Application** from the drop-down menu.

 {{< figure src="imgs/Cloud9 - Preview - Before Click - Drop Down.png" lightbox="true" width="95%">}}